Google Penalty Recovery Made Easy: A Complete Guide to Regaining Your Rankings

 Step 02: Analyze Traffic Using Google Analytics

-We already said once that a sudden drop in traffic flow indicates Google’s penalty.
-Google Analytics is another free tool by which you can check the organic traffic flow to your website.
+We already said that a sudden drop in traffic flow indicates Google’s penalty.
+Google Analytics is another free tool for checking your website’s organic traffic flow.

 • Open Google Analytics with your website.